mobileink/migae-examples/README.md

  4. gae

-  a. gae1 - minimal example of using a GAE service
+  a. gae1 - minimal example, two servlets; use of :jar-exclusions to retain interactive development

-  b. gae2 - repl hack: interactive development using GAE dev_appserver
+  b. gae2 - minimal use of GAE service; repl hack: interactive development using GAE dev_appserver

 ## gen-class